 Undergraduate Awards and Prizes

 The Department currently gives three different types of awards at the undergraduate level.
 Click here for more details.

-The student run Philosophy Club meets biweekly to discuss philosophical topics of mutual interest.
+The student run Philosophy Club meets weekly to discuss philosophical topics of mutual interest.
 Typically the department supplies pizza, soda, and often a faculty member to these events.
 The department also awards three annual cash grants to outstanding students that are majoring in philosophy.